-Here’s a little problem solver for you.
-You may not need it every day, but when you do need it you’ll be glad you know this trick.
-How you get a perfectly straight line from one end of a dowel to the other?
+You may not need this problem-solver every day, but when you do need it, you’ll be glad you know this trick.
+How do you get a perfectly straight line from one end of a dowel to the other?
 The answer actually lies with your table saw.
 To do this, we’ll take advantage of the miter gauge slot in your saw.
 Once you see the trick, you’ll be amazed by just how simple it is.

 Why do this?